FedeDP/Clight/README.md

 **Please note that cmdline "--device" and "--backlight" switches require only last part of syspath** (eg: "video0" or "intel_backlight").

 ## Config file
 A global config file is shipped with clight.
-It is installed in /etc/default/clight.conf and it is all commented.
+It is installed in /etc/default/clight.conf and it is full of comments.
 You can customize it or you can copy it in your $XDG_CONFIG_HOME folder (fallbacks to $HOME/.config/) and customize it there.
 Both files are checked when clight starts, in this order: global -> user-local -> cmdline opts.